xi-ve/IdleonWeb/README.md

 5. If commands are not recognized, restart your terminal and try again
 6. Follow the Universal Setup steps below

-### Universal Setup (Recommended)
+#### Universal Setup (Recommended for source installations)
-1. Download and extract the IdleonWeb files to a folder
+1. Download and extract the IdleonWeb source files to a folder
 2. Open your terminal:
    - **Windows**: Open Command Prompt (cmd.exe) or PowerShell
    - **Linux**: Open Terminal